elopez92/elopez92.github.io/README.md

 ---

 ## 🌱 **What I'm Working On**
-- Building an inventory management app for Android.
+- Building a Minecraft-like game in Java using LWJGL and JOML for graphics and physics.
+- Developing the Subscription Finder app to track recurring expenses.
 - Expanding my expertise in React Native for cross-platform mobile app development.

 ---